valeriyvan/BadooOverviewAssignment/README.md

 ========

+Ok.
+What did't kill us makes us stronger.

-**Once upon a time when in right mood I'll add here what I think about this...**
+**Once upon a time when in right mood I'll add here what I think about this rejection and add self assessment of code in this project.**